macrat/ayd/README.md

 You can't use URI schemes that `ayd`, `alert`, and the scheme that is supported by Ayd itself.

-Plugin receives target URI as argument of command.
+Plugin receives target URI as the first argument of the command.
 For example, target URI `foobar:hello-world` is going to executed as `ayd-foobar-probe foobar:hello-world`.

 You can use [the directives the same as exec](#extra-report-output-for-exec) in output of plugin.

-#### source

-This is a special scheme for load targets from a file.
-Load each line in the file as a target URI and check all targets.

-The line that starts with `#` will ignore as a comment.

-examples:
-- `source:./targets.txt`
-- `source:/path/to/targets.txt`

 ### Specify check interval/schedule